react-native-webrtc/react-native-callkeep/README.md

 Mark the current call as active (eg: when the callee has answered).
 Necessary to set the correct Android capabilities (hold, mute) once the call is set as active.
+Be sure to set this only after your call is ready for two way audio; used both incoming and outgoing calls.

 ```js
 RNCallKeep.setCurrentCallActive(uuid);